-Written sections are teacher-directed and given to the class as a group; oral portions are short individual interviews that may take place at any time during the day or may be spread over several days.
-Because the oral assessments are administered to children independently, be sure to plan an activity for the other children during the interviews.
+Phonics and spelling assessments are both written and oral.
+Written sections are teacher-directed and given to the class as a group; oral portions are short, individual interviews that may take place at any time during the day or may be spread over several days.
+Because the oral assessments are administered to children independently, be sure to plan an activity for the other children during these interviews.